DeepLcom/deepl-python/README.md

 high-quality translations.
 This opens a whole universe of opportunities for developers: any translation product you can imagine can now be built on top of DeepL's best-in-class translation technology.

 The DeepL Python library offers a convenient way for applications written in Python to interact with the DeepL API.
-All functions of the DeepL API are supported.
+We intend to support all API functions with the library, though support for new features may be added to the library after they’re added to the API.

 ## Getting an authentication key